The information listed below is a direct excerpt from the 2013-14 Course Catalog.

 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

-Students may complete a major or minor in French and Francophone Studies.
+Students may complete a major or minor in French and Francophone Studies with two possible tracks: Language and Literature and Transdisciplinary Studies.
 Within the major, students may complete the requirements for secondary education certification.
 Students may, with departmental approval, complete an M.A. in the combined A.B./M.A. program (through 2014-2015 academic year).

 The Departments of French at Bryn Mawr and Haverford Colleges offer a variety of courses and two options for the major.
 The purpose of the major in French is to lay the foundation for an understanding and appreciation of French and Francophone culture through its literature and language, the history of its arts, its thought and its institutions.
-Course offerings are intended to serve both those students with particular interest in French and Francophone literature, literary theory and criticism (Literary option), as well as those whose interests in French and French-speaking countries invites a transdisciplinary perspective (Transdisciplinary Studies in French).
+Course offerings are intended to serve both those students with particular interest in French and Francophone literature, literary theory and criticism (Literary option), but in addition a second major track serves those whose interests in French and French-speaking countries invite a transdisciplinary perspective (Transdisciplinary Studies in French).
 A thorough knowledge of written and spoken French is a common goal for both literary and transdisciplinary options.